ngeiswei/chiptune-meta-player/README.md

 ## Requirements

-1. sidplay2, for playing SID
+1. sidplay2, for playing SID (may require osspd and osspd-pulseaudio)
 2. xmp, for playing MOD and such
 3. m1, for playing MAME rips
 4. sc68, for playing sc68.
 Download and compile sc68-2.2.1
 5. uade, http://zakalwe.fi/uade/ you only need to compile uade123